Important Changes to Shipping Regulations and Method

 This will result in some countries being considered under particularly strict enforcement of their import Customs regulations.
 The following briefly outlines what the impact of this change means for some of our overseas customers.

 What has Changed?

-The main changes affect the two ordinary priority airmail services we at The Whisky Barrel (and we believe the majority of other United Kingdom retailers) use to transport whiskey to consumers outside the European Union member zone.
+The main changes affect the two ordinary express airmail services we at The Whisky Barrel (and we believe the majority of other UK retailers) use to transport whiskey to consumers outside the European Union.